-[A] Market Size: The coffee market in value and volume, an overview of the main changes in the coffee markets, with the main trends of imports and exports.
+[A] Market Size: The coffee and/or coffee machine market in value and volume, an overview of the main changes in the markets, with the main trends of imports and exports.

 [C] Market Area: The in-depth analysis of the Out of Home (OOH) segment divided into HoReCa and Office/communities.

 [D] Market Segments: instead of the consolidated figures, with this option you receive a further breakdown for every segment.

 [E] Market Niche: The market fragmented into micro segments, to get an unprecedented level of detail for coffee distribution.

 From the coffee industry to the coffee industry, our reports go straight to key information without a huge amount of useless pages and repeated data.
 Find below three steps to ask for your tailored analysis:

 Competition & Shares Reports are highly customised analyses with several levels of depth for products and a breakdown for total shares, based on business type (HoReCa and Office).

 Our consultants will support you analysing the competitive scenario basing on your needs and objectives, and they will assist you before and after your purchase.
 Our clients recognise us the excellent service and the ability to help them reaching their objectives.